amablip/mafecourse/_docs/economics.md

----
-title: Mathematics
-nav_order: 1
----

-# Mathematics
+# Economics

-This is the Mathematics section.
+This is the Economics section.

 HeLLOOOOOOOO